 These negatives certainly build the case for getting the proper amount of slumber.
 But did you know the color and atmosphere of your bedroom can affect sleep as well?
 Deborah Burnett of the American Academy of Sleep Medicine (AASM) says our body uses “external or environmental cues, including color and light, to synchronize our biological rhythms to the earth’s 24-hour light/dark cycle.”

-Chroma and value
+go to link Chroma and value

 When designing a bedroom, it’s not surprising that blue is a top selection.
 Studies show it can slow human metabolism and have a calming effect.
 Men especially love blue and are receptive to designs where it is included.

 Green can also be used in bedrooms with positive effects for sleep.
 Cool, clean colors in contrast to warm, dirty colors are best for bedrooms — and the key to incorporating any color in the bedroom is with chromaticity and value.

 These are a few examples of colors that would well in a bedroom and be conducive to rest.
 The correct wall and ceiling application is another factor that can contribute to the restful feel in a space.

 To learn more about color and my reference to colors as “clean” or “dirty,” email me or follow my blog, The Collected Interior, at Superior-construction-and-design.com.
 I’ve trained with leading experts in color, earning the certifications of True Colour Expert and Certified Color Expert — and I can’t wait to talk color with you!